munificent/craftinginterpreters/book/scanning.md

 There are lexemes for literal values -- numbers and strings and the like.
-Since the scanner has to walk each character in the literal to correctly identify it, it can also convert it to the real runtime value that will be used by the interpreter later.
+Since the scanner has to walk each character in the literal to correctly identify it, it can also convert that textual representation of a value to the living runtime object that will be used by the interpreter later.

 ### Location information